-Since the current levy is not intended to finance 2002 operations, the receivable is offset by a credit to "Deferred Revenue".
-The delinquent real, public utility and tangible personal property taxes that will become available to the County within the first 60 days of 2002 are shown as 2001 revenue; the remainder is shown as "Deferred Revenue".
+Since the current levy is not intended to finance 2003 operations, the receivable is offset by a credit to "Deferred Revenue".
+The delinquent real, public utility, and tangible personal property taxes that will become available to the County within the first 60 days of 2003 are shown as 2002 revenue; the remainder are shown as "Deferred Revenue".